 Early in his consulting career, Jose was one of the pioneers who used coalitions and grassroots advocacy to support legislative advocacy campaigns and secure land use entitlements and permits for land development, waste disposal and energy companies.
 After serving as one of the lead negotiators for the business community on workers’ compensation reform legislation, he authored “The Employer’s Survival Guide to Workers’ Compensation” (four editions published by California Chamber of Commerce, 1989-94).
 Jose also led the organization that sponsored legislation allowing formation of property-based improvement districts in California.
 He then directed the first successful campaign in the state under this new law to form such a district.

-Jose was an executive director of APCO Worldwide and for two decades served as the managing director of its Sacramento’s office.
+Jose was an executive director of APCO Worldwide and for nearly two decades served as the managing director of its Sacramento office.
 Before joining APCO, he was a partner in one of the state’s top political consulting and public affairs firms for six years.
 In the 1980s, he was a lobbyist in the State Capitol and practiced law with a firm specializing in bankruptcy law and civil litigation.
-His career began in 1976 as a Fellow assigned to the labor and employment committee in the California State Senate, where he subsequently worked as a committee consultant.
+His career began in 1976 as a Senate Fellow assigned to the labor and employment committee, where he subsequently worked as a consultant.

 Sacramento Magazine, which named Jose among the 100 most powerful and influential people in the region, described him as “the power behind state and local power for more than three decades.”
 He also was recognized as “Public Affairs Executive of the Year” by PR News, the industry’s leading national publication.